exasol/project-keeper/README.md

 ### Sources

 For project-keeper a 'source' is a project inside a repository.
 For example a maven-project.
 In the future project-keeper will be able to crawl multiple source-projects from one repository.
-However, For now, you must specify exactly one maven source.
+However, for now, you must specify exactly one maven source.

 Supported project types:

 * `maven`: Projects with maven build.
-The path mus point to the pom.xml file.
+The path must point to the `pom.xml` file.

 ### Modules